intradeus/edsdk-wrapper-nodejs/README.md

 ## Features

 The EDSDK provides a lot of features and not all of them are implemented in the module.
-Our use case was a photo booth application.
+Your use cases might be different.

 - [x] List Cameras
 - [x] Camera Events